SOFT2020-2021/Mini-Project-2-NoSQL-Databases/README.md

 # Mini-project 2: NoSQL Databases
 Your task is to select two or more databases of different NoSQL types and to compare their featuresc and performance in storing, scaling, providing, and processing big data.
+- We have chosen to compare Redis and MongoDB for this mini project.
-- Importing data
+Importing data
   - We have found a dataset online containing movies with their respective release year, actors and qualified genres.
 This dataset is approximately containing 15500 movies spanning 151000 lines of formatted json.

-- We have chosen to compare Redis and MongoDB for this mini project.

 ### Selecting relevant database operations, which can be used to compare the databases
 The relevant operations we want to compare between Redis and MongoDB, are going to be the following: